There has been nothing short of a seismic shift in the weight loss space since new weight management medications such as Mounjaro came on the scene.

 Of course it’s possible that WMMs may affect different people differently so that some people react as though it’s like an anti-hypertensive and some like an anti-depressant, and maybe even some who respond more like an antibiotic.

-We are living in interesting times, and need to keep listening, reading and learning.
+We are living in interesting times, with lots to learn.

 References